 Now, apply the health care mandate to that.
 Let’s just assume for the sake of argument that every person will pay their monthly premium under their health insurance policy.
 To get an affordable monthly premium, there will be a lot more people opting for a lower policy (referred to as a “bronze” package) which carries a much higher deductible—some as high as $10,000.
 Before an insured receives any benefit to being insured he must incur the cost of his deductible plus the costs of monthly premiums in medical bills.
 The majority of individuals seeking treatment will not incur $10,000 for a standard trip to the ER that involves a few tests, some medicine, and a lollipop.
 Well, that person who has insurance gets a bill for $8000 from the ER—what happens next?
 Well, obviously the checkbook bounced itself right out the window for you.
 Your credit card made a screeching laugh each time it ran through the machine.

 Get real.
 The hospital knows it’s not getting that $8000 back.
 Like any other for-profit entity it has pre-determined the percentage of non-payments of the total accounts receivables and set medical costs accordingly.
 So, the cost of care didn’t go down.
 The outstanding medical bill on your credit report isn’t affected.
 And people aren’t incentivized to use preventative measures to reduce the overall costs of individual care.

 You can’t even imagine what impact this will have on your care and recovery after an auto accident in North Carolina.
 If you’ve been hurt in an auto accident, now more than ever you need to contact an experienced personal injury attorney to get help.
-Call the Law Offices of Michael A. DeMayo right now at 877-333-1000.
+Call DeMayo Law Offices right now at 877-333-1000.